 * Selfless love and joyful sacrifice

-We may be ardent Franciscans, but we can learn much from our Brothers and Sisters in other orders and congregations, as you can see above!
-Father Greer put it so beautifully that we borrowed his words.
 Since we are created in the image of God, we were made to love and be loved.
 Community Life is a very important part of our religious life.
-From common prayer to shared meals, apostolates, and recreations, being a community member is an art.
-And it takes time to develop that art.
+From common prayer to shared meals, apostolates, and recreations, being a part of our little family is an integral part of our lives.